abreis/swift-gissumo/doc/Configuration.md

   An inner square area on which to collect statistics from.
 This helps the statistics module avoid fringe effects where the data might be suboptimal.

-* stats
+* stats/hooks

-  A dictionary of (statistic, filename) pairs.
-The specified statistic will be collected and saved to the specified file.
+  A dictionary of (statistic, on/off) pairs.
+The specified statistic will be collected and saved to a file with the same name.
 See `Statistics.md` for a list.

 * gis